K-12 Highly Capable Program Overview

 - New families:

 - If the student is new to OSD and you would like to refer him/her for highly capable screening, please access the referral form here.
-New students referred will be assessed in November, February, April, or during the regularly scheduled referral window, depending on their enrollment date.
+These new students that are referred will typically be assessed in November, February, April, or during the regularly scheduled referral window, depending on their enrollment date.

 - If the student was identified as highly capable in their previous school district, please see specific information under “Highly Capable Transfer Students” on the left.